Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 (a) Chemical substances undergoing risk evaluation.
-A risk evaluation for a chemical substance designated by EPA as a High–Priority Substance pursuant to the prioritization process described in subpart A or initiated at the request of a manufacturer or manufacturers under § 702.45, will be conducted in accordance with this part, subject to § 702.31(c).
+A risk evaluation for a chemical substance designated by the Agency as a High–Priority Substance pursuant to the prioritization process described in subpart A, identified under 15 U.S.C.
+2605(b)(2)(A), or initiated at the request of a manufacturer or manufacturers under § 702.37, will be conducted in accordance with this part, except that risk evaluations that are initiated prior to the effective date of this rule will be conducted in accordance with this part to the maximum extent practicable.

-(c) Manufacturer-requested risk evaluations for work plan chemical substances.
-Manufacturer requests for risk evaluations, described in paragraph (a) of this section, for chemical substances that are drawn from the 2014 update of the TSCA Work Plan for Chemical Assessments will be granted at the discretion of EPA.
+(c) Manufacturer requests for work plan chemical substances.
+Manufacturer requests for risk evaluations, described in paragraph (a) of this section, for chemical substances that are drawn from the 2014 update of the TSCA Work Plan for Chemical Assessments will be granted at the discretion of the Agency.
 Such evaluations are not subject to the percentage requirements in paragraph (b) of this section.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.